loganmcbroom/Flan/README.md

 # XCDP
 Rewrite of the Composers Desktop Project

-Using libsndfile and libsamplerate ( secret rabbit code )
+Using libsndfile, libsamplerate ( secret rabbit code ), and fftw